manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 <if type="gitconcepts">

-## Merge fork with main repo (PRs)

-Want to merge your updated fork repo with main repo? *Submit a pull request*.
-After committing your changes to `main`, go to your fork repo and *create a pull request*.

-- Options to open your fork repo
+## Pull Requests (PRs) to push changes

+- Submit PRs on remote repo and approve PRs

 	----
 	## Open your fork repo

 	- **Option A: using a browser**

-		1. Log in to your GitHub account in a browser.
+		1. Log on to your GitHub account in a browser.

-		1. Go to your fork repo `<your-account>/learning-library`.
+		1. Go to your fork repo `<your-account>/<your-fork>`.

 	- **Option B: using GitHub Desktop**